Tripple-A/Private---Events/README.md

 <!-- LIVE PREVIEW -->
 ## Live Preview
 Find the live version [here](https://eventritte.herokuapp.com/).
-For demo,sign in as 'john@doe.com' Below is a screenshot of what it looks like on a laptop screen.
+For a demo,you can sign in as 'john@doe.com'.
+Below is a screenshot of what it looks like on a laptop screen.
 ![Image](/app/assets/images/event.png)